ModelInference/dinv/README.md

        0 connection.Read( buffer )
        1 message := instrumenter.Unpack ( buffer )
 ```

-** TODO: move log stuff below to wiki.
-This is interesting, but is in the way of usage.**

-This will produce a log for both the client and server

-client.log-Log.txt

-    client {"client":1}
-    Initialization Complete
-    client {"client":2}
-    Sending from client.go:1

-server.log-Log.txt

-    server {"server":1}
-    Initialization Complete
-    server {"server":2, "client":2}
-    Received on server.go:1

 For more information on the runtime api checkout `/instrumenter/api`